Birthday: February 13, 1974

-Robbie Williams was born to Janet and Peter Williams in Stroke-on-Trent.
-His parents divorced while Robbie was only three years old.
+Robbie Williams was born on February 13, 1974, in Stoke-on-Trent, Staffordshire, England, to Janet and Peter Williams.
+His parents divorced when Robbie was only three years old.
 He has a sister named Sally.

-He quit school at the age of 16 and unwillingly, took the job of a salesperson as he needed to earn his livelihood.
+He quit school at the age of 16.
+He then took up the job of a salesperson as he needed to earn a living.